fixing-x/fixing-x/README.md

 ## 🧑‍💻 About Me

 Aspiring Product Manager with a passion for building and scaling impactful products.
 I thrive at the intersection of design, development, and business, using my diverse skill set to bring ideas to life.
-Whether it’s crafting user experiences, writing a bit of code, or aligning the team towards a common goal, I’m all about creating products that users love.
+Whether crafting user experiences, writing a bit of code, or aligning the team towards a common goal, I’m all about creating products that users love.

 ---